joakimkemeny/presentation.modernweb/README.md

 If you have any questions or if you want the live version of this tutorial you can contact us on Twitter [@joakimkemeny](http://twitter.com/joakimkemeny) or [@johnwilander](http://twitter.com/johnwilander).

+## License

+The content of the presentation is licensed under [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+If you use this software under the given license you should attribute its original authors and developers Joakim Kemeny and John Wilander, also communicating their Twitter IDs @joakimkemeny and @johnwilander.